maschnetwork/aws-lambda-spring-boot-3/README.md

 ```
 ./build-lambda-custom-jre17.sh
 ```
-If you haven't run AWS CDK on your AWS account before run:
+If you haven't used AWS CDK on your AWS account before run:

 ```
 cdk bootstrap